rghvag/chess-api/README.md

 # Real-Time Chess Server

-This repository contains the backend WebSocket server for a real-time multiplayer Chess application.
+This is a backend WebSocket server for a real-time multiplayer Chess application.
 It manages live matchmaking, player pairing, and in-game state synchronization using WebSockets, MongoDB, and Redis to ensure smooth, low-latency gameplay.

 ## Tech Stack